 Neurologist vs Neurosurgeon

 Neurologists and neurosurgeons are similar in that they both deal with the nervous system and the disorders that are associated with it.
 However, neurologists do not perform surgery and will refer to a neurosurgeon in the case that a patient requires surgery.
 Neurologists treat conditions like Alzheimer’s, multiple sclerosis, sleep disorders, and brain tumors and offer non-surgical treatment.
 Neurosurgeons can perform surgery but also offer non-surgical treatment as well.
-As well as the previously mention conditions they can also treat conditions related to the nervous system in places you might not expect, such as carpal tunnel syndrome.
+As well as the previously mentioned conditions they can also treat conditions related to the nervous system in places you might not expect, such as carpal tunnel syndrome.
 Carpal tunnel syndrome is a condition caused by a compressed nerve in the wrist, which is part of the central nervous system, thus a neurosurgeon can treat this condition.

 Generally surgery is reserved for cases in which it is necessary.
 Neurosurgeons will attempt to use non-invasive procedures and therapies if possible, and if surgery is necessary then a minimally invasive technique is the preferred method.
 Minimally invasive means less cutting and lower risks and complications from surgery.